Developments in Development: Exclusion

 Another writer, the Chronicle’s design critic John King, raised another interesting point recently about new construction: New buildings seem to be having a tough time filling those ground-floor commercial spaces.
 Could it have something to do with the rents being charged for commercial spaces at the moment?
 Say it ain’t so.

-On a different track, SocketSite analyzed how much gas a particular station on Divisadero and Oak pumps in light of plans to raze it and turn it into housing.
-Next question: How many cars do all the auto repair shops in the Mission slated to be turned into housing serve in a given month, and has it risen or fallen?
-Suggestions for where to start on that one welcome.
+On a different track, SocketSite analyzed how much gas a particular station on Divisadero and Oak pumps, in light of plans to raze it and turn it into housing.
+Next question: How many cars do all the Mission auto repair shops slated to be turned into housing serve in a given month, and has it risen or fallen?
+Suggestions for where to start on that one are welcome.

 Enough big-picture math.
 A few updates from this neck of the woods:

-So a neighbor filed a complaint and the Planning Department found that the patio is actually unpermitted.
-Was, that is, until a recent hearing, when Commissioners approved the proposal and ordered the bar owner to develop and implement a formal, professional sound mitigation plan (conferring with frustrated neighbors) and then come back a year after its implementation to see how things went.
+So a neighbor filed a complaint, and the Planning Department found that the patio is unpermitted.
+Was — that is — until a recent hearing, when Commissioners approved the proposal and ordered the bar owner to develop and implement a formal, professional sound-mitigation plan (conferring with frustrated neighbors) and then come back a year after its implementation to see how things went.

 Good roundup!
 This ties into two core issues of mine as a YIMBY: we need housing to keep up with new jobs, and exclusionary neighborhoods like Glen Park and Noe Valley need to start allowing dense, mixed-income and affordable housing so it’s not just in the Mission that these projects are getting proposed.